Hannoob/ROPvsSolid/ROPExample/BlogPost.md

 And that is all, no interfaces, no abstractions, nothing.
 The method signature that we use as a parameter in the method, acts like an interface.
 This idea of not having an interface over my repo methods is one of the things that was very difficult for me to make peace with when I was first confronted with these ideas.
-But after seeing it in action on a more realistic example of code, I can now start to see the bennefits.
+But after seeing it in action on a more realistic example of code, I can now start to see the benefits.

-It is also good for handling exceptions

-There is also some opinions around a concept called "test induced damage", whereby code is made more complicated in order to make it more testable.
+There are also some opinions around a concept called "test induced damage", whereby code is made more complicated in order to make it more testable.
-This concept ususally goes hand-in-hand with some of the arguments for SOLID design.
+This concept usually goes hand-in-hand with some of the arguments for SOLID design.
-Mark Seemann has a [talk](https://www.infoq.com/presentations/mock-fsharp-tdd) about BDD with F# where he discusses this aspect of F# code development, and I feel like looking at the repo method, and comparing it to the c# code makes makes a very good case for why SOLID might not be all that, in that we can achieve the same "high cohesion, low coupling" idea with a lot less code.
+Mark Seemann has a [talk](https://www.infoq.com/presentations/mock-fsharp-tdd) about BDD with F# where he discusses this aspect of F# code development, and I feel like looking at the repo method, and comparing it to the c# code makes makes a very good case for why SOLID might not be "all that", in that we can achieve the same "high cohesion, low coupling" idea with a lot less code.
-In fact we achieve all these bennefits using nothing but functions that we pass in as parameters.
+In fact we achieve all these benefits using nothing but functions that we pass in as parameters.

+Finally, when writing the C# example, using entirely fictional integrations, it was extremely difficult for me to know how and when to handle exceptions.
+I was unsure of which errors can be thrown where, and how it would affect the variables I had defined in my method.
+This was in complete contrast to the Railway method where every method is forced to have an explicit handler for both the OK and ERROR cases.
+I found this much more intuitive, and comforting, knowing that the inputs to my method would be exactly as I expect them.
+No `null` values because of some improperly handled exception or some other unforseen changes to the state of my class.

 ### Better BDD in F# by exploiting "Parameterize all the things" principal

 Okay, so we are pretty excited about the awesome code we can write with Functional Programming, but what does this mean for testing?
 This is actually the part that inspired me to write this project in the first place.
 Since we don't have interfaces anymore, we have to come up with a new way to replace the dependencies.